BettySosterics/BettySosterics/README.md

 # Hey folks! 👋🏼

-My name is Betty and I'm currently enrolled in a Web Development bootcamp in Vienna. 🚀 </br>
+My name is Betty, a full-stack developer fresh out of a Web Development bootcamp in Vienna. 🚀 </br>
 I specialize as a full-stack developer with a preference for front-end technologies.
 My current aim is to persistently enhance my learning and extend my proficiency in the tech domain.

 # 💻 Tech Stack: